eoinkelly/ember-runloop-handbook/README.md

-You can see a summary of the purpose of each queue in the [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) but today we are going to focus on the queues themselves.
+You can see a summary of the purpose of each queue in the [runloop Guide](http://emberjs.com/guides/understanding-ember/run-loop/#toc_an-example-of-the-internals) but here we are going to focus on the queues themselves.

 ## How it works